mdsanima-lab/clang-demo/README.md

 > [!CAUTION]
 > These files are generated automatically based on the configuration in the `CMakeLists.txt` file.

-Navigate to the `build` directory and run the `make` command to build the executable files for the three demo programs:
+Navigate to the `build` directory and run the `make` command to build the executable files for the four demo programs:

 ```shell
 cd build